 - Elliott Hall KDL Research Software Engineer

-- Janet Nelson Principal investigator
+- Janet Nelson Principal investigator, FAH Department of History

-- Joy Jenkyns Researcher
+- Joy Jenkyns Researcher, FAH Department of History

 - Miguel Vieira KDL Research Software Engineer